Getting Started with the Webex API

 To perform actions on behalf of someone else, you'll need a separate access token that you obtain through an OAuth authorization grant flow.
 Fortunately, we've baked OAuth support directly into the platform.
-With a few easy steps you can have a Webex Teams user grant permission to your app and perform actions on their behalf.
+With a few easy steps you can have a Webex user grant permission to your app and perform actions on their behalf.
 For more information see the Integrations Guide.

 After creating a Bot, the bot's access token is used with the API to perform actions as the bot.

 The Webex APIs are RESTful.
 In REST, each resource is represented by a base URL like